y1l1nnn/profile/README.md

-Please host the code on a platform like GitHub and link the relevant repository.

 The theme is Around The World.
 Your website may adhere to this theme as loosely or as closely as you’d like, but do note that we will take your creativity and interpretation of this theme into consideration when we review your application!
 And again, we are asking specifically for profile page/about me/personal websites.